arielchuri/forglory/crystalcastles/stuff/monsters.md

 - Death throw - What happens when the monster dies.
 - Scene die - How the monster changes as the scene progresses.
 - Health table - How the monster changes as it loses health.
-- Special abilities - Skills, powers, magic.
+- Special abilities - Skills, powers, magic, environmental effects.